nipreps/nibabies/README.md

 ----
 ### Requirements

-Given its extensive dependencies, the easiest way to get up and running with *NiBabies* is by using the available Docker / Singularity containers.
+Given its extensive dependencies, the easiest way to get up and running with *NiBabies* is by using the available [Docker](https://hub.docker.com/r/mgxd/nibabies/tags?page=1&ordering=last_updated) or [Singularity](https://cloud.sylabs.io/library/mathiasg/default/nibabies) containers.

 If you insist on installing this tool locally, you can use the [Dockerfile](./Dockerfile) as a guide.